joedolson/my-calendar/src/readme.txt

 = 3.1.0 =

-* Add feature (by Josef Fällman): Print & export view for search results
+* Add feature (by Josef Fällman): Print & export view for search results.
 * Bug fix: Fix issue causing duplication in some views.
+* Bug fix: Time format should be filtered in initial edit view.

 = 3.0.19 =